Developing NOMA to Next Generation Multiple Access (NGMA): Future Vision and Research Opportunities: Basic Principle: Rethinking SIC in NOMA

 \section{Basic Principle: Rethinking SIC in NOMA}

-The SIC process is a key component used by various forms of NOMA.
-Take power-domain uplink NOMA as an example, where the channel state information (CSI) is used as a basis for determining SIC decoding order, i.e., users are distinguished by their channel conditions.
+The SIC process is the key component used by various forms of NOMA, and for these conventional NOMA, SIC decoding has been designed by using a single metric, which is to ensure low implementation complexity.
+Take power-domain uplink NOMA as an example, where the channel state information (CSI) is used as a metric for determining SIC decoding order, i.e., users are distinguished by their channel conditions.
 Without loss of generality, consider a special case with a strong user and a weak user.
 The CSI-based SIC decodes the strong user's signal first.
 If the first stage of SIC is successful, the base station (BS) then decodes the weak user's signal.
 The CSI-based SIC is an intuitive decoding strategy and it is able to effectively explore the users' dynamic channel conditions.
 Another implementation of SIC is based on the users' QoS requirements, as in cognitive-radio inspired NOMA.
 Consider a two-user case as an example.
 Assume that the primary user is an Internet-of-Things (IoT) sensor and the secondary user is a broadband user.
 The QoS-based SIC detects the primary user first, because the data rate achievable during the first SIC stage can be extremely low, due to strong co-channel interference.
 Therefore, it is reasonable to first decode the signal of the sensor which is to be served with a low data rate.